9001/copyparty/README.md

 the default configs take about 0.4 sec and 256 MiB RAM to process a new password on a decent laptop

+when generating hashes using `--ah-cli` for docker or systemd services, make sure it is using the same `--ah-salt` by:
+* inspecting the generated salt using `--show-ah-salt` in copyparty service configuration
+* setting the same `--ah-salt` in both environments

 ## https